 Jefferson County Conservation District has been monitoring water quality in eastern Jefferson County since 1993.
 Watersheds monitored include: Chimacum, Discovery Bay, Ludlow, and Hood Canal.
 JCCD also assists Jefferson County Public Works by monitoring groundwater at the county landfill.

 Parameters Monitored: fecal coliform bacteria, dissolved oxygen, water temperature, pH, conductivity, and turbidity

-Currently, JCCD is working jointly with Jefferson County Environmental Health to monitor 31 stations in the Chimacum Watershed as part of the Hood Canal Priority Basins Project.
-Fecal coliform results are updated monthly.
-If you would like to receive these updates, email us at firstname.lastname@example.org.
+JCCD worked jointly with Jefferson County Environmental Health to monitor 31 stations in the Chimacum Watershed as part of the Hood Canal Priority Basins Project.
+For more information and data requests, please contact us at firstname.lastname@example.org.

 With the aid of volunteers, we also monitor juvenile salmon and other fish species.

 Discovery Bay Comprehensive Report 2020 – This report reviews water quality and fish data collected in Discovery Bay Watershed from 1988 to 2019.
 Best Management Practices implemented during this time period are also presented.

 Chimacum Comprehensive Report 2015– In 2015, the District completed a comprehensive review of water quality and fish data collected in the Chimacum Watershed over the past several decades.